-Modine oil-fired unit heaters are equipped with two-stage fuel units.
+Modine oil-fired unit heaters are equipped with two-stage fuel units that require an internal bypass plug (shipped loose).
 They are recommended for use on two-pipe systems.
 (Supply and return lines connected to fuel unit) in high lift applications, up to 15 inches Hg (Mercury) inlet vacuum (20 foot vertical lift or equivalent) when directly connected to a supply tank.
-All unit heaters are shipped for use on two pipe systems.
-See Figure 8.1.
+All unit heaters are capable of operating on two pipe systems, however, the bypass plug must be installed if the furnace is operated on a two pipe system.
+See Figure 7.2.
 If more than one unit is piped to the same tank, separate suction oil lines must be installed for each unit.
 A single common line, however, can be piped in series for fuel oil return.